ConnectyCube/chat-widget-vendure-plugin/packages/chat-widget-vendure-plugin/README.md

 1. Add plugin to your Vendure app:

   ```
-  yarn add @connectycube/chat-widget-vendure-plugin
+  yarn add @connectycube/vendure-plugin-chat-widget
   ```

 2. Create ConnectyCube account [https://connectycube.com/signup](https://connectycube.com/signup/) and application, obtain credentials

 <img width="800" alt="Screenshot 2025-05-07 at 15 19 59" src="https://github.com/user-attachments/assets/77995af3-eb65-4559-8939-e3cc36104862" />

-3. Add the following variables to your `.env` file:

-    ```
-    CONNECTYCUBE_APP_ID=<YOUR CONNECTYCUBE APP ID>
-    CONNECTYCUBE_AUTH_KEY=<YOUR CONNECTYCUBE AUTH KEY>
-    ```

-    - `CONNECTYCUBE_APP_ID` - This is essential for authenticating your application with the ConnectyCube platform and accessing its chat services.
-    - `CONNECTYCUBE_AUTH_KEY` - This key is used to authorize your application and ensure secure communication with the ConnectyCube SDK.

-4. Add the following code to your `vendure-config.ts` file:
+3. Add the following code to your `vendure-config.ts` file:

     ```typescript
-      import { ChatWidgetPlugin } from '@connectycube/chat-widget-vendure-plugin';
+      import { ChatWidgetPlugin } from '@connectycube/vendure-plugin-chat-widget';

       plugins: [
         ChatWidgetPlugin.init({
-           appId: ...,
+           appId: ..., // ConnectyCube App Id
-           authKey: "",
+           authKey: "", // ConnectyCube Auth Key
-           storeName: "",
-           storeId: ""
+           storeName: "", // A name of your store (any string, will be visible by buyer)
+           storeId: "" // Some uniq identifier of your store (any uniq string)
         }),
       ];
     ```